-Currently there are several associations that have a lease or a licence of occupation on a public parcel of land that they have developed for their Association's program delivery needs meeting overall community demand and enhancing the opportunities provided in the community.
-These include St Albert Soccer Association, St Albert Minor Baseball Association, St Albert Rugby Association, St Albert Botanic Park Society, etc. The majority of these leases have been in place for many years before land availability was a challenge in St. Albert, as it is presently.
+Currently there are several associations that have a lease on a public parcel of land that they have developed for their Association's program delivery needs.
+Often these needs meet overall community demand and enhance the opportunities provided.
+These include St Albert Soccer Association, St Albert Baseball Association, St Albert Rugby Association, St Albert BMX Association, St Albert Botanic Park Society.
+Most of these leases have been in place for many years before land availability was a challenge in St. Albert, as it is presently.

-The illustration below reflects the principles of the funding opportunity spectrum and the historic service delivery philosophy around existing partnerships with community associations in the construction of recreation facilities.
+The illustration below reflects the principles of the funding opportunity spectrum and the historic service delivery philosophy.
+It plots out where the current programs and tax payer support align within the spectrum.

-Assumptions of the Model include that a facility would be built and operated by the municipality if the operating model of the facility protected the public good and provided for inclusion, equity, sustainability and lifelong participation.
+Assumptions of the Model include that a facility would be built and operated publicly if the operating model of the facility protected the public good and provided for inclusion, equity, sustainability and lifelong participation.
 The intent would not be to build and/or operate facilities that are exclusively for the primary purpose of a specific interest group.

-\ Recreation opportunities provide a social benefit to the community.
-The unquantifiable social benefit, such as the reduced health care costs of facility users, is part of the "public good" that recreation opportunities provide to the community.
+Recreation opportunities provide a social benefit to the community.
+The unquantifiable social benefit, such as the reduced health care costs of facility users, is part of the "public good" that recreation opportunities provide to the community There are some anomalies' such as Red Willow Place that do not align with this model.